 Surprisingly, it stopped.
 We ran over and asked the driver, an older gentleman in a baseball cap who looked like he spent his days working outside in the sun, if we could get a ride to the main road or perhaps the town of San Patricio.

-He smiled warmly, shook his head and said, “How about I take you all the way to Neuquen?”
+He smiled warmly, shook his head and asked: “How about I take you all the way to Neuquen?”

 The transportation angels sang from above.